 Efficient travelers move between point A to point B as quickly as possible, using whatever transportation is available.
 This means you could be driving, walking, or taking the local bus.
 But how do you know which one is best for the situation?

-Interactives: Interactives are media such as text, graphics, animation, video, audio, games, etc. designed to respond to the actions, commands, etc., of a user
+Interactives: Interactives are media such as text, graphics, animation, video, audio, games, etc. designed to respond to the actions, commands, etc., of a user.

-Modes: types or forms
+Modes: Modes are types or forms.

 PART 1 - MAPPING